yuno-payments/yuno-docs/docs/Payment Features/split-payments-marketplace-copy.md

 | Juspay      | `metadata.split_settlement`                     | Amount and `sub_mid`                | [Juspay Split Settlements](https://juspay.io/in/docs/split-settlements/docs/split-settlements/create-order-api) |
 | Gr4vy       | *(Refer to note below)*                         | *(Refer to note below)*             | *(See note below)*                                                                                              |

-*Note on Gr4vy and Juspay:* While Yuno supports onboarding merchants with Gr4vy and Juspay, their native split payment mechanisms may differ from other providers.
+> While Yuno supports onboarding merchants with Gr4vy and Juspay, their native split payment mechanisms may differ from other providers.
 Gr4vy typically supports split-tender at the checkout level and manages payments through "merchant accounts," which are created during the onboarding process.
 Juspay also relies on pre-configured accounts for settlement.
 For detailed integration with these providers regarding split payments, please consult their respective documentation and Yuno's specific implementation guides for advanced configurations.

 ```json json
 {